Azure-Samples/ms-identity-python-django-tutorial/README.md

 ### Under the hood

 In this sample, much of the required MSAL for Python configurations are automatically setup using utilities found in [Microsoft Identity Python Samples Common](https://github.com/azure-samples/ms-identity-python-samples-common).
-For a more direct, hands-on demonstration of the sign-in process without this abstraction, please see the code within this [Python Webapp](https://github.com/azure-samples/ms-identity-python-webapp) sample.
+For a more direct, hands-on demonstration of the sign-in process without this abstraction, please see the code within this [Python web app](https://github.com/azure-samples/ms-identity-python-webapp) sample.

 At a minimum, following parameters need to be provided to the MSAL for Python library: